 The price of touch screen monitors can massively fluctuate.
 They're generally seen as more of an investment purchase and you can pay anywhere between $100 for an okay screen to $500 for a more high-tech option.
 If you're after a touch screen monitor for gaming or one with a curved screen, then you can expect to pay even more.

 Design and monitor size

-For many, a huge display is a large canvas, but this can stretch the monitor’s resolution a tad too far and actually diminish the quality of an image.
-Conversely, a smaller touchscreen monitor may make you feel like there’s just not enough room to work with, or could make it an ideal companion to a larger, non-touchscreen display.
+For many, a huge display is a large canvas, but this can stretch the monitor's resolution a tad too far and in turn, diminish the quality of an image.
+Alternatively, a smaller touch screen monitor might make you feel like there's not enough room to work with, or could make a handy companion to a larger, non-touch screen display.

 If you need to move your monitor, you’ll also want it to have flexible stand or tilt options, as well as a lightweight profile.

-Touch screens on monitors are made from glass, and the ones on this list support up to ten points of contact at once.
-This means they can register plenty of inputs at once, allowing for touch gestures like pinching to zoom, or swiping between photos.
+Touch screen monitors have a glass constructions, and all of the options on this list support up to ten points of contact at once.
+This means they can register plenty of inputs at once, including pinching to zoom or swiping between photos.

-It also means that the display can start to collect fingerprints after just a short time, meaning you’ll likely want to keep a cleaner (opens in new tab) handy.
+However, it does also mean that the display will start to collect fingerprints after just a short time, so you'll want to learn how to clean a monitor screen and keep a cleaner close at bay.